stjude-biohackathon/KIDS24-team18/README.md

    ```

 5. **Run Grumpy**:
-   Once the dependencies are installed, you can start using Grumpy to perform Biological Context Analysis.
+   Once the dependencies are installed, you can start using grumpy!

 ## Usage